 MRC du Golfe du Sainte-Laurent: Funding from the MRC has been instrumental in funding our Show Me The Way Animator team.

-Public Health Agency of Canada: Funding received from PHAC funds our PACE Animator team.
+Public Health Agency of Canada: Funding from PHAC funds our PACE Animator team.

 The Wellness Center’s Early Childhood Development provides an Early Childhood Animation Program, which includes:

-Through CNA, our PACE Animators and ECD Manager are currently receiving training to be able to facilitate more outdoor animation sessions to enable learning in an outdoor classroom setting.
-Program rollout coming soon!
+Through CNA, our PACE Animators and ECD Manager are currently receiving training to facilitate more outdoor animation sessions to enable learning in an outdoor classroom setting.
+Program rollout is coming soon.

 The NNC Nutrition Education Initiatives objectives aim to:

 In 2011, the Government of Canada launched Nutrition North Canada – a food retail subsidy program for isolated northern communities.
 Nutrition North replaced the former Food Mail Program, an air transportation subsidy program that was in place for more than 50 years.

 The Government of Canada recognizes that food security (having access to nutritious, affordable food) and having the knowledge and skills for healthy eating are essential to good health.
 Several factors challenge food security in isolated and other northern communities.
 These include limited infrastructure, vast distances, extreme climate, higher cost for energy and labour, the lack of year-round surface access (road, railway or marine) and reliance on air transport for perishable products - all of which drive up the cost of food.